Scientific: Prosopis glandulosa

 Watering: None to occasional summer irrigations to encourage vigor only if needed.
 DO NOT irrigate regularly as this will cause the tree to grow structurally weak wood.

-Pruning: Prune rigorously when young to train into development of a stron amd limited schaffold branch system, otherwise when mature prune to elevate canopy base and remove occasional suckers and water sprouts.
+Pruning: Prune rigorously when young to train to a standard form with a single trunk and strong schaffold branch system.
+Otherwise, when mature prune to elevate canopy base and remove occasional suckers and water sprouts.

-Propagation: Seed - 95% sulfuric acid scarification soak for 30 minutes followed by a 30 minutes rinse under running tepid water.
+Propagation: To propagate by seed scarify hard seed coats of freshly harvested seed by soaking for 30 minutes in sulfuric acid (95% concentration) followed by a 30 minute rinse under running tepid water.
 Germination will occur within 6 to 36 hours at 75o to 85oF.

-Additional comments: The recent rash of landscape architects specifying honey mesquites in Phoenix landscapes may be a backlash to the popularity of Southern American mesquites in the 1990s.
-Fruit pods are very sweet and are used to make indigenious flour for breads and pastries.
+Additional comments: The recent rash of landscape architects specifying honey mesquites in Phoenix landscapes may be a backlash to the overplanting of hybrid South American mesquite trees across the city during the 1990s and 2000s.
+Honey mesquite fruit pods are surprise, surprise...very sweet and are used by native America peoples and native plant sustainability buffs to make flour for breads and pastries.
 'Fort Stockton' is a named cultivar collected from west Texas.